aspect-build/rules_js/docs/link_npm_package.md

                  <a href="#link_npm_package-kwargs">kwargs</a>)
 </pre>

-"Links a package to the virtual store if in the root package and directly to node_modules if direct is True.
+"Links an npm package to the virtual store if in the root package and directly to node_modules if direct is True.

 When called at the root_package, a virtual store target is generated named "link__{bazelified_name}__store".